Oluwakemi-moyin/capstone_project_customerdata/README.md

 2. Regional Performance
    - EAST REGION is the only region without cancellation
    - The other regions had 11,250 subscription cancellations per region in the subscription periods
+   - Cancellations count is likely to decrease by 0.6 on average when region is East compared to the other regions
+   - Cancellations count is likely to increase by 0.19 when Regions are West and South.
+   - Cancellations count is likely to increase by 0.22 when Region is North

 3. Customer Performance
    - A total of 9 Customers canceled their subscription during the subscription periods.